How to Fill

 11. Fill the skip efficiently

 Filling a skip is a large-scale jigsaw puzzle!
-If you enjoy Tetris, you’ll like this part: make sure all of the smaller pieces fit efficiently into the gaps.
+If you enjoy Tetris, you’ll like this part: make sure all the smaller pieces fit efficiently into the gaps.
 You can break down waste further if it helps you to do this.
 Leaving gaps between your items can take up large amounts of space and utilising these gaps can help you to make the most out of your skip.

 Read our skip hire guide for a smooth skip hire experience